Carson County, Utah Territory

 Carson County is a former county in the U.S. state of Utah.
 It was established by the Territory of Utah on January 17, 1854 and was dissolved on March 2, 1861.
-It's territory was taken from the counties of Tooele, Juab, Millard, and Iron.
-It's modern day location is taken up by Nevada.
+Its territory was taken from the counties of Tooele, Juab, Millard, and Iron.
+Its modern day location is taken up by Nevada.

 This county was named for Kit Carson, an American frontiersman.